traversaro/conda-recipe-v0-to-v1-conversion-prompt/conda-recipe-v0-to-v1-conversion-prompt.md

 * https://github.com/conda-forge/gz-math-feedstock/pull/31

 In the following, a bit of suggestions of common errors that both humands and LLMs make when they convert conda recipe v0 to conda recipe v1.
+Please go through all these list, and make sure that your generated recipe is respecting each point.

 ### Update conda-forge.yml